ujac81/PiBlaster/README.md

 ```
 $ sudo aptitude install cmake gdebi-core
 ```
-You can skip this if you install a prepacked package and install the dependencies by hand.
+You can skip this if you install a pre-packed package and install the dependencies by hand.

 Now clone the git repo and create the package